PierreLesturgie/Py-PopGen/README.md

 ### Author: Pierre Lesturgie (pierrelesturgie@outlook.fr)
 These scripts were developed and used (for the most part) in:

-Lesturgie, P., Denton, J., Yang, L., Corrigan, S., Kneebone, J., Laso-Jadart, R., Lynghammar, A., Fedrigo, O., Mona, S., Naylor, GJP. (**2024**).
-A Size-determining Supergene Hampers a Vulnerable Population Recovery. *In Review in Nature Communications*
+Lesturgie, P., Denton, J., Yang, L., Corrigan, S., Kneebone, J., Laso-Jadart, R., Lynghammar, A., Fedrigo, O., Mona, S., Naylor, GJP. (***In Review***) A Size-determining Supergene Hampers a Vulnerable Population Recovery.

 #### Please cite it if using the scripts.